phax/phive/README.md

 ## Validation executor set identification

-Every set of validation artefacts is uniquely identified based on a structure that is similar to (Maven coordinates)[https://maven.apache.org/pom.html#Maven_Coordinates].
+Every set of validation artefacts is uniquely identified based on a structure that is similar to [Maven coordinates](https://maven.apache.org/pom.html#Maven_Coordinates).
 The identifier for a set of validation artefacts is a so called "VESID" ("Validation Executor Set ID").
 Each VESID consists of a mandatory group ID, a mandatory artefact ID, a mandatory version number (ideally following the semantic versioning principles) and an optional classifier.
 E.g. the "PEPPOL Invoice Fall release 2018" is identified with the group ID `eu.peppol.bis2`, the artefact ID is `t10` (based on "transaction 10" from CEN BII - historical reasons...), the version number is `3.7.0` (representing "Fall 2018") and no classifier is present.
 Another example is "SimplerInvoicing 1.2 invoice" which has the group ID `org.simplerinvoicing`, the artifact ID `invoice` and the version number `1.2` (also without a classifier).